-A painful toothache can raise alarm that there’s a “big issue” going on somewhere in your mouth.
-Tooth pain doesn’t always mean there’s a severe infection like an abscess but to avoid any serious complications, come and see one of our dentist at Purity dental!
+A painful toothache can raise the alarm that there’s a “big issue” going on somewhere in your mouth.
+Tooth pain doesn’t always mean there’s a severe infection like an abscess but to avoid any serious complications, come and see one of our dentists at Purity Dental!

 But the lack of pain doesn’t mean you’re in the clear, either.
-If you suspect that you may be victim to a dental abscess, here are some of the warning signs to look for:
+If you suspect that you may be a victim of a dental abscess, here are some of the warning signs to look for:

 Fistulas look like small pimples.
 They’re on the gums nearest the tip of your root.
 The swollen area is caused by pus accumulation draining out of the root and through the bone to relieve pressure.

 Sometimes, that cyst becomes so large that it needs to drain.
 As such, it creates a small opening through the gums, where the pus drains out of the tooth through the gums and into the mouth.
 When abscesses drain, it can cause a sour, metallic, or salty taste inside of your mouth.
 You may notice this the most when a fistula bursts.